StarRocks/starrocks/docs/en/table_design/table_types/aggregate_table.md

 - Help e-commerce companies analyze their annual trading data to identify the geographic bestsellers within individual quarters or months.

-The data querying and ingestion in the preceding scenarios have the following characteristics:
+The data query and ingestion in the preceding scenarios have the following characteristics:

 - Most queries are aggregate queries, such as SUM, MAX, and MIN.
 - Raw detailed data does not need to be retrieved.